juancolacelli/juancolacelli.com/content/gamedev/00003-let-there-be-light/index.md

 title: "Let there be light"
 date: 2020-02-21T00:34:50-03:00
 description: "Light has been added to my new game"
-tags: [gamedev, pixelart, platformer, jumpgame]
+tags: [gamedev, pixelart, platformer, jumpgame, droid7]
 authors: [jc]
 ---